Installation

 clustermq.ssh.timeout

-- The amount of time to wait (in seconds) for a SSH start-up connection before timing out (default is 5 seconds) -
+- The amount of time to wait (in seconds) for a SSH start-up connection before timing out (default is10

 seconds) -